-UnitedHealth Group engages with government agencies and officials throughout the world - as our legislators, regulators and customers - and our business dealings with international, national, state and local governments are very closely scrutinized.
+UnitedHealth Group engages with government agencies and officials in the countries in which we operate - as our legislators, regulators, and customers - and our business dealings with international, national, state, and local governments are very closely scrutinized.

 All levels of government have enacted laws that define interactions with government officials and prohibit improper influence by private business in the government arena.
-Our compliance with these laws and regulations is crucial to maintaining UnitedHealth Group's successful relationships in the public sector and demonstrates that we are worthy of the public's trust.
+Our compliance with these laws and regulations is crucial to upholding UnitedHealth Group's core values, advancing our mission, maintaining UnitedHealth Group's relationships in the public sector, and demonstrating that we are worthy of the public's trust.

-In our interactions and work with government officials and employees, we must always bear in mind that:
+In our interactions and work with government officials and government employees, including those employed by government-owned businesses, such as state-owned hospitals, we must always bear in mind that:

 - Successfully obtaining government business can be complex.
-It can require navigating a wide range of laws and restrictions that vary with the government agency involved, the type of service provided and the method of procurement. - Government contractors are often legally required to comply with special contract provisions, including reporting to the contracting agency in a timely manner certain violations of law, policies or the contract, and cooperating with government audits and investigations. - Contacting government officials, even in connection with a procurement, can be treated as lobbying and require you to register as a lobbyist. - Government employees are frequently subject to restrictions on their ability to seek employment with private companies, particularly in those businesses regulated by the job-seeker's agency.

-- UnitedHealth Group Policy and anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act ("FCPA") and the U.K. Bribery Act, prohibit UnitedHealth Group and all of its businesses, independent contractors and employees from giving bribes to government officials.
-A bribe is anything of value, including favors, gifts, meals, entertainment and political contributions, which may be used to obtain or retain a business advantage.
-Note that local laws related to bribery may impose more stringent requirements on business segments that are based outside the U.S. - Your personal political activity may, in certain places, be attributed to UnitedHealth Group and could adversely affect the Company's ability to do business within those jurisdictions. - If you are unsure about the requirements for appropriate interaction with government officials, or if you need further guidance, please contact the Government Relations Compliance Group or your Business Segment Legal Representative or Compliance Officer for assistance.
+It can require navigating a wide range of laws and restrictions that vary with the government agency involved, the type of service provided, and the method of procurement. - Government contractors are often legally required to comply with special contract provisions, including reporting to the contracting agency in a timely manner certain violations of law, policies, or the contract, and cooperating with government audits and investigations. - · Contacting government officials, even in connection with a procurement, can be treated as lobbying, and individuals who engage with government officials may be required to register as lobbyists. - Government employees frequently are subject to restrictions on their ability to seek employment with private companies, particularly in those businesses regulated by the job-seeker's agency. - UnitedHealth Group's Anti-Corruption Policy and anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act ("FCPA"), the U.K. Bribery Act, and Brazil's Clean Company Act, prohibit UnitedHealth Group and all of its businesses, employees, independent contractors, and business partners (vendors, consultants, brokers, etc.) from giving bribes to government officials.
+A bribe is anything of value, including favors, gifts, meals, entertainment, and political contributions, which may be used to obtain or retain a business advantage.
+Company policy also requires that UnitedHealth Group conduct due diligence on our business partners and include anti-corruption provisions in all agreements.
+Note that local laws related to bribery may impose more stringent requirements on businesses that are based outside the U.S. - Your personal political activity may, in certain places, be attributed to UnitedHealth Group and could adversely affect the Company's ability to do business within those jurisdictions.
+The Company complies with all applicable jurisdictional laws and regulation regarding personal political activity. - If you are unsure about the requirements for appropriate interaction with government officials, or if you need further guidance about regulations on our business in jurisdictions outside of the U.S., contact UnitedHealth Group Compliance & Ethics, the International Compliance team, or your business Legal Representative or Compliance Officer for assistance.
+Remember that when operating across borders, regular business practices, like sharing technical information about our products, services, or equipment with colleagues can potentially trigger Economic Sanctions and Export Control requirements, and should be reviewed in advance with these resources.